Play like Brené

 How much improv or acting should I have done before doing this course?

-You should have done at least our Level 1 improv course or a similar amount of improv somewhere else.
+You should have done at least our Level 1 and Level 2 improv course or a similar amount of improv somewhere else.

 What comes after this course?